-For the latest studies and theories on nursing research, turn to the Western Journal of Nursing Research, an international periodical that's ranked among the top nursing research journals.
-Since its inception more than three decades ago, the Western Journal of Nursing Research has risen to the challenges of the ever-changing nursing research field, providing an innovative forum for nurse researchers, students and clinical practitioners to participate in ongoing scholarly debate.
+For the latest studies on nursing research, turn to the Western Journal of Nursing Research, an international periodical that's ranked among the top nursing research journals.
+Since its inception more than three decades ago, the Western Journal of Nursing Research has risen to the challenges of the ever-changing nursing research field, providing an innovative forum for nurse researchers, students and clinical practitioners to participate in ongoing scholarly dialogue.

 You'll refer to the information in the Western Journal of Nursing Research again and again - and you'll want to share it with your colleagues.
 The Western Journal of Nursing Research is a springboard for your own research as well as an effective classroom supplement.
 Here's just a sample of the regular features you'll find indispensable to you, your students and your career: